-CON DITION TIMING DEV ELOPMENT PLANNING APP ROVED PLANS/DOCUMENTS ver the Bribie Island Bridge and /Eucalypt Street roundabout to and Bestmann Road, at lease event notifying residents of event days and times). placed along Bribie Island Road st ten (10) business days prior to an the upcoming event (including native transport options that reduce cle trips, including Translink 2.
+CON IDITION TIMING DEVELOPMENT PLANNING APP ROVED PLANS/DOCUMENTS ver the Bribie Island Bridge and /Eucalypt Street roundabout to and Bestmann Road, at lease event notifying residents of event days and times). a placed along Bribie Island Road st ten (10) business days prior to an the upcoming event (including native transport options that reduce cle trips, including Translink 2.
 At the time of submission of the TMP to Council.
-7. Major Outdoor Event Duration (a) Limit the duration of each Major C period except on a Sunday where Holiday where the Major Outdoor 7am to 8pm; the day is not followed by a Public At all times. (b) In any 7-day period spanning Sur more than two (2) calendar days ACO USTICS 8.
-Noise Management - Major Outdoor E Events (a) Major Outdoor Events (Concerts) - The sound pressure level for amplit external to the most sensitive recep amounts for the duration of the Maj fied sound/music when measured of the following (a), (b) & (c) To be maintained at all times Time Period (excluding Sunday where not followed by a Public Holiday) Sound Pressure Level 7am to 10pm 70 dB(A) (measured as LAeq adj where T is no greater than 5 mins) Time Period - Sunday where not followed by a Public Holiday Sound Pressure Level 7am to 8pm 70 dB(A) (measured as LAeq adj where T is no greater than 5 mins) (b) Major Outdoor Events (Concerts) - considered one (1) event Multi-day events that are being
+7. Major Outdoor Event Duration (a) Limit the duration of each Major C period except on a Sunday where Holiday where the Major Outdoor 7am to 8pm; e the day is not followed by a Public At all times. (b) In any 7-day period spanning Sur more than two (2) calendar days ACC DUSTICS 8.
+Noise Management - Major Outdoor E Events (a) Major Outdoor Events (Concerts) - The sound pressure level for amplit external to the most sensitive recep amounts for the duration of the Maj fied sound/music when measured otor must not exceed the following (a), (b) & (c) To be maintained at all times Time Period (excluding Sunday where not followed by a Public Holiday) Sound Pressure Level 7am to 10pm 70 dB(A) (measured as LAeq adj where T is no greater than 5 mins) Time Period - Sunday where not followed by a Public Holiday 7am to 8pm Sound Pressure Level 70 dB(A) (measured as LAeq adj where T is no greater than 5 (b) Major Outdoor Events (Concerts) - considered one (1) event mins) Multi-day events that are being

-CONDITION TIMING DEVELOPMENT PLANNING APPROVED PLANS/DOCUMENTS ified sound/music when measured eptor must not exceed the following ajor Outdoor Event - Concert: Time Period (excluding Sunday where not followed by a Public Sound Pressure Level Holiday) 7am to 10pm 65 dB(A) (measured as LAeq adj where T is no greater than 5 mins) Time Period - Sunday where Sound Pressure Level not followed by a Public Holiday 7am to 8pm 65 dB(A) (measured as LAeq adj where T is no greater than 5 mins) (c) Other Major Outdoor Events When a major outdoor event is not regulated by the Office of Liquor and Gaming Regulation (OLGR), the following provisions will apply: The sound pressure level for ample Outdoor Event other than a Concessensitive receptor must not exceed event: Time Period Day (7AM - 6PM) Sound Pressure Level Background noise (LAbg,10min) + 10 dB(A) Evening (6PM -10PM) Background noise (LAbg,10min) + 10 dB(A) Note: Noise measurements to be recorsensitive receptor as defined in the Englipology .
-The sound pressure level, LOCT 10, in frequencies from 63 Hz to 2 kHz when land use must not exceed the backgroup 90,T) by more than the following amounts measured indoors at any sensitive und sound pressure level (LOCT Time Period Sensitive Land Use Night (10PM - 7AM) Background noise (LOCT 90,T) +8 dB Note: If insects or frogs are dominant c levels then the spectral bands of the infrom the measured noise levels.
+CONDITION TIMING DEVELOPMENT PLANNING APPROVED PLANS/DOCUMENTS The sound pressure level for ampli external to the most sensitive rece amounts for the duration of the Ma ptor must not exceed the following Time Period (excluding Sunday where not followed by a Public Holiday) Sound Pressure Level 7am to 10pm 65 dB(A) (measured as LAeq adj where T is no greater than 5 mins) Time Period - Sunday where Sound Pressure Level not followed by a Public Holiday 7am to 8pm 65 dB(A) (measured as LAeq adj where T is no greater than 5 mins) (c) Other Major Outdoor Events When a major outdoor event is not and Gaming Regulation (OLGR), t The sound pressure level for ampli Outdoor Event other than a Conce sensitive receptor must not exceed event: Time Period Day (7AM - 6PM) Sound Pressure Level Background noise (LAbg,10min) + 10 dB(A) Evening (6PM -10PM) Background noise (LAbg,10min) + 10 dB(A) Note: Noise measurements to be record sensitive receptor as defined in the Env 2008.
+The sound pressure level, LOCT 10, in frequencies from 63 Hz to 2 kHz when land use must not exceed the backgrout 90,T) by more than the following amour measured indoors at any sensitive Ind sound pressure level (LOCT Time Period Sensitive Land Use Night (10PM - 7AM) Background noise (LOCT 90,T) +8 dB Note: If insects or frogs are dominant co levels then the spectral bands of the ins from the measured noise levels.